-How to think more productivelyon 17 June 2019 for Tech Graduates
+How to think more productivelyon 17 June 2019 for Professionals

 A while ago, Functional Analyst Jolien Jackers took the time to write a blogpost on the Rational Emotive Behaviour Therapy or REBT in short.
 How do people create their own stress and how do I start thinking more productively?
 Keep reading or have a look at Jolien’s full article right here!